Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 Before serving ads on your site, they'll use advanced tools to analyze your traffic patterns to find the ideal candidates from their gigantic pool of ad inventory.
 This is one of the main reasons they require websites with huge traffic, because the bigger the dataset the more accurate the results.

-- One of the largest programmatic ad networks in the world
+- One of the largest programmatic advertising platforms in the world

 - Full service ad management including dedicated account reps to maximize results for your website